Safety in Logistics

 Policies and Organization

-• 3PLs are firms that provide partial or complete outsourced logistics services.
+- 3PL firms provide partial or complete outsourced logistics services.

-The operating environment for Japan’s logistics industry continues to recover from a temporary decrease in shipment volume attributable to COVID-19, but the issue of driver shortages persists, owing to growing popularity of e-commerce and restrictions on drivers’ working hours resulting from a legal amendment dubbed the “2024 issue.”
+Japan’s logistics industry continues to contend with a shortage of drivers, owing to the growing popularity of e-commerce and restrictions on drivers’ working hours resulting from a legal amendment dubbed the “2024 issue.”
 In addition, the Japanese government’s target for achieving a 46% reduction of greenhouse gas emissions by fiscal year 2030, announced in April 2021, obliged companies to step up efforts to lower the burden of logistics activities on the environment.

-Against this backdrop, DIC continues to promote the transport of products using modes qualifying as “modal shift” in Japan with the aim of reducing the environmental impact of the transport of its products.
-In fiscal year 2022, the Company continued using larger trucks and taking decisive steps to improve loading efficiency, as a result of which it achieved declines in energy consumption and CO₂ emissions attributable to logistics of approximately 6% and 5%, respectively.
+Against this backdrop, DIC continues to promote modal shift in the transport of its products in Japan with the aim of curtailing drivers’ working hours and reducing environmental impact.
+In fiscal year 2023, the Company promoted a variety of initiatives, including increasing transport using a combination of truck, rail and ship, making use of larger trucks and improving loading efficiency, as a result of which it achieved an 8% decline in both energy consumption and CO2 emissions attributable to logistics.
+DIC is also proceeding with the implementation of initiatives in line with logistics guidelines* established by the Ministry of Economy, Trade and Industry and the Ministry of Agriculture, Forestry and Fisheries.

 DIC Group companies in other countries and territories also continue to actively advance the use of returnable pallets and other initiatives to lower the environmental impact of their logistics activities.